100% Certified Authentic

 A New Audience

-At last year’s SIHH event, Panerai unveiled the answer to every non-Rambo’s dream when they launched a freshly scaled down 42mm edition of their Sub.
-While it may not sound like a lot, losing two millimeters off the midsize or a full half centimeter off the largest version makes a night and day difference to the overall aesthetic of the model.
+At last year’s SIHH event, Panerai unveiled the answer to every non-Rambo’s dream when they launched a freshly scaled-down 42mm edition of their Sub.
+While it may not sound like a lot, losing two millimeters off the midsize or a full half-centimeter off the largest version makes a night and day difference to the overall aesthetic of the model.

 Luminor Submersible 42mm in Rose Gold

 Available in steel (expensive) or rose gold (crippling) it has opened up the watch to a whole new and appreciative audience.
-While it may not be the first 42mm piece Panerai have made, it is the first Submersible in that size and consequently, the first one you could realistically wear under a shirt sleeve.
+While it may not be the first 42mm piece Panerai has made, it is the first Submersible in that size and consequently, the first one you could realistically wear under a shirt sleeve.

 It is perhaps a sign of the times.
-Watches, after all, can only get so big before they become unwearable for enough people as to make them unprofitable.
+Watches, after all, can only get so big before they become unwearable for enough people to make them unprofitable.

 The reduction of the Panerai followed the pattern of a number of other manufacturers in the last year, Breitling and Omega among them, to offer smaller versions of established marques.